 2. Preparing The Sweet Potatoes

-Holes will allow steam to escape and prevent the potatoes from exploding.
+Pierce 8–10 times all over with a fork — this lets steam escape and allows the smoke to get into the flesh.
 Try to find potatoes of a similar size for more consistent cooking.

 3. Season The Potatoes